kgar/foundry-vtt-tidy-5e-sheets/To Do/Settings Implementation Extravaganza/To Do - Settings.md

   - [ ] Replace each one and test
   - [ ] Ensure disable logic is honored
 - [ ] 🐞 When changing sheet permissions from observer/owner to limited, half the sheet changes while the other half with the header and tab strip remain intact.
 It should refresh the entire sheet.
-- [ ] Configure PC Actor Warning to use the `_onWarningLink` of the base sheet
-- [ ] Add Actor Warning component to NPC
-- [ ] Add Actor Warning to Vehicle

 ## Implement ALL the Settings! 👏